 Having seen the 360° panoramic photographs and listened to stories about the various buildings on the Acropolis, an interactive 3D app produced by Mozaik gives enables you to see what this extraordinary place would have looked like in ancient times.

 A digital reconstruction of the Erechtheion on the Acropolis 3D interactive app produced by Mozaik.

-The Acropolis was at its height in the 5th century BC, and it is this period that is presented in Mozaik’s app.
 There is nothing ‘clunky’ about this app.
 In fact it is sophisticated and intuitive, with interactive views of the ancient city, the Acropolis and each building, with brief text that is easily accessed.
 Users are able to change the language in to any one of over 20 languages.
 Besides being able to look closely at each building, users are also able to walk through the reconstructed Acropolis, or follow a 2.47 minute animation tour.
 And of course there are a number of ways of getting inside the Parthenon.

 Free to download in both Google’s Play Store and Apple’s App Store to mobile devices, this is a excellent way to get a feel for what the Acropolis looked like in the 5th century BC.
 This applies equally to having used the resources suggested above as well as before or after visiting the Acropolis.

 The Acropolis on YouTube

 Not surprisingly perhaps there is a lot on YouTube about Ancient Greece generally and the Acropolis more specifically.
 Here are a few that I feel are worth watching as they are reliable, interesting and engaging.